PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 Moreover PrestaShop is a CMS, which means it is customizable and extensible.
 Extension often comes from installing modules and a theme.

 These modules and themes are built by developers that want to sell it to an audience as large as possible.
-A BC break that impacts some code they are using is a nightmare for them!
+A BC break that impacts some code they are using is a bother to them.
 It means for example they have to provide a different version of their product for PrestaShop 1.7.5 and 1.7.6 because of a change in PrestaShop 1.7.6.

 BC breaks hinder the capability of modules to provide a huge compatibility range.

-Unfortunately BC breaks are necessary for software to evolve.
+Unfortunately...
+BC breaks are necessary for software to evolve.
 Not all software changes can be done while maintaining backward compatibility, and BC breaks are a necessary step for a project to evolve in time.
 And [evolution is necessary](https://build.prestashop.com/news/prestashop-in-2019-and-beyond-part-3-the-future-architecture/) to ensure it continues to fit the needs of its user community, who evolve in time.
 A software that does not evolve is bound to disappear, replaced by better contributors.

-**Here is a classic example: a BC break for a constructor.**
+**Here is an exemple of necessary BC break**
 ```php
 class MyManager {
 public function __construct(ServiceA $a, ServiceB $b)
 ```
-If `MyManager` class must evolve to address a new feature, and this new feature requires the use of `ServiceC $c` a new service, then it might be necessary to introduce a BC break on the constructor to inject the new service:
+If `MyManager` class must evolve to address a new feature, and this new feature requires the use of `ServiceC $c` inside `MyManager`, then it might be necessary to introduce a BC break on the constructor to inject the new service:
 ```php
 class MyManager {
 public function __construct(ServiceA $a, ServiceB $b, ServiceC $c)
 ```
+And that is a BC break, because it breaks external code that uses `$manager = new MyManager($a, $b);`

+The BC break can sometimes be avoided!

-Most of the time, this can be avoided by deprecating (see below) `MyManager` and creating a new service `MyNewManager`.
+It can be avoided by deprecating (see below) `MyManager` and creating a new service `MyNewManager`.
 This new service will be the one used from now on, however the code of `MyManager` will remain in the codebase to make sure external tools using it do not break.

 That is possible only if it is possible to replace `MyManager` by `MyNewManager`.
 Sometimes the code relying on `MyManager` cannot be changed and then `MyManager` constructor must be modified, introducing the BC break.